Welcome to The Wonderful World of Beautiful African Dog Breeds.

-They needed a multipurpose hunting dog that was strong enough to endure extreme temperatures in harsh bush terrain, as well as protect and guard their property.
+They needed a multipurpose hunting dog that was strong enough to endure extreme temperatures in harsh bush terrain.
+As well as to protect and guard their property.

-The Boer farmers used dogs they had brought with them from Europe, such as mastiffs, Great Danes and bloodhounds, crossbreeding them with semi-wild native dogs kept by the Khoikhoi, aboriginal people of South Africa.
+The Boer farmers used dogs they had brought with them from Europe, such as mastiffs, Great Danes and bloodhounds.
+They crossbred them with semi-wild native dogs kept by the Khoikhoi, aboriginal people of South Africa.

-This Khoikhoi dog had a unique ridge of hair along its back, which grows in the opposite direction to the rest of its coat.
+This Khoikhoi dog had a unique ridge of hair along its back.
+The ridge hair grows in the opposite direction to the rest of its coat.

 It was noticed that crossbreeds who had this ridge were inclined to be outstanding hunters.

-In 1922, a hunter named Cornelius von Rooyen started a breeding program in Rhodesia (now Zimbabwe) and set a breed standard as to how this African lion dog breed should look and behave.
+In 1922, a hunter named Cornelius von Rooyen started a breeding program in Rhodesia (now Zimbabwe).
+He set a breed standard as to how this African lion dog breed should look and behave.